ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R304]**
 Replication conflicts MUST be automatically detectable.

-[[R304]](#r304) Testability: An example of external BPI storage that can detect replication conflicts automatically is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite including replication tests, the requirement is testable.
+[[R304]](#r304) Testability: An example of external BPI storage that can detect replication conflicts automatically is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite including replication tests, the requirement is testable.

 #### **[R305]**
 Replication conflicts MUST be resolvable either automatically or manually.

-[[R305]](#r305) Testability: An example of external BPI storage that can resolve replication conflicts automatically (e.g. rejecting conflicing updates), as well as manually (e.g. update a table update SQL procedure) is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive testuite including replication tests, the requirement is testable.
+[[R305]](#r305) Testability: An example of external BPI storage that can resolve replication conflicts automatically (e.g. rejecting conflicing updates), as well as manually (e.g. update a table update SQL procedure) is the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite including replication tests, the requirement is testable.

 #### **[R306]**
 BPI Edge Storage MUST use a secure and privacy-preserving wire protocol.